Voter Registration in Georgia

 - Sending a new application for registration.
 (See Register to Vote in GA above.)

-If you do not notify the county office at least 30 days before an election, you may vote at your previous polling place.
+If you do not notify the county office by at least the fifth Monday before an election, you may vote at your previous polling place.

 Moving to a Different County

 When you move to a different county, your voting location depends on how soon the next election is:

-- If you move to a different county within 30 days of an upcoming election, you can vote at your previous polling place.
+- If you move to a different county within the fifth Monday of an upcoming election, you can vote at your previous polling place.

 - If you move to a different county more than the fifth Monday before an upcoming election, you must register to vote in your new county.
 You will not be eligible to vote in your previous county.

 For information about registering to vote, please see our section Register to Vote in GA above.